 The All In Club was founded in 2016 and is a community of people who want to improve gender balance and diversity in our workplace and industry.

-We aim to ensure that everybody in BAE Systems Applied Intelligence is treated fairly irrespective of their gender, is well represented across all levels and roles and feels they belong and can succeed in all areas of the business.
-We have members across the globe including: Australia, Belgium, France, Ireland, Poland, Malaysia, New York, Singapore and the UK.
+We aim to ensure that everybody in BAE Systems Digital Intelligence is treated fairly irrespective of their gender, is well represented across all levels and roles and feels they belong and can succeed in all areas of the business.
+We have members across the globe including: Australia, Poland, Malaysia, Singapore and the UK.

-To make it business-as-usual for a person to hold and feel they can succeed in any role within Applied intelligence, regardless of their gender.
+To make it business-as-usual for a person to hold and feel they can succeed in any role within Digital Intelligence, regardless of their gender.

-Create an atmosphere within Applied Intelligence where people feel they can have the kind of career they want and aspire to success, whatever that means for them, regardless of their gender.
+Create an atmosphere within Digital Intelligence where people feel they can have the kind of career they want and aspire to success, whatever that means for them, regardless of their gender.

-Ensure everyone in Applied Intelligence (whatever their role, grade or gender) understands gender specific problems in the workplace and works in their own way to help overcome them.
+Ensure everyone in Digital Intelligence (whatever their role, grade or gender) understands gender specific problems in the workplace and works in their own way to help overcome them.